-Option Arguments Description -load filename Creates a reservation group and its reservation entries via a file containing the reservation definitions in JSON format.
-Note - To make changes to a reservation group, delete the group and recreate it with the changes to the reservation definitions. -delete -group group_id Deletes the entire reservation group with all its reservations and reservation entries. -delete -group group_id -reservation reservation_id Deletes the specified reservation within the specified reservation group. \[\] ♥ vations or partitions.
-Reservations and partitions cannot re information, see Partitions vs. Reservations. -uploadPublicKey clientPublicKeyFileName Uploads a file containing a client-side RSA public key (2048-bit DER-encoded) in octet-stream format to the license server.
+Option Arguments Description -reservations [-group group_id] [-o filename] Provides a summary of the reservation groups, including each group's ID, currently available to the license server.
+The -group group_id option shows details-at the reservation (hostid) and reservation-entry (feature) levels-for the specified reservation group.
+The -o filename option writes the reservation information in JSON format (for all groups or for the specified group ID) to a file. -genjson filename Generates a template file for reservations in JSON format. -load filename Creates a reservation group and its reservation entries via a file containing the reservation definitions in JSON format.
+Note • To make changes to a reservation group, delete the group and recreate it with the changes to the reservation definitions. -delete -group group_id Deletes the entire reservation group with all its reservations and reservation entries. -delete -group group_id -reservation reservation_id Deletes the specified reservation within the specified reservation group. \[\forall \cdot \] vations or partitions.
+Reservations and partitions cannot are information, see Partitions vs. Reservations. -uploadPublicKey clientPublicKeyFileName (no argument) Uploads a file containing a client-side RSA public key (2048-bit DER-encoded) in octet-stream format to the license server.
 The producer will provide details about obtaining and uploading this key should such a key be required.
-License-server administrator credentials are required to use this option. -binding Shows both the current policy for a binding-break detection facility (enabled by the producer) and the current binding status as detected by this facility (ok, hard break, or soft break).
-If this facility is not enabled, the output indicates as such. -version Shows the version and build information for the FlexNet License Server Administrator command-line tool. -json Displays output in JSON format instead of the default table layout.
-Note - You can query the JSON output of flexnetlsadmin with an external tool like jq.
+License-server administrator credentials are required to use this option. -binding (no argument) Shows both the current policy for a binding-break detection facility (enabled by the producer) and the current binding status as detected by this facility (ok, hard break, or soft break).
+If this facility is not enabled, the output indicates as such.

+Table -3 • FlexNet License Server Administrator Command-line Tool Options (cont.)

+Option Arguments Description -version (no argument) Shows the version and build information for the FlexNet License Server Administrator command-line tool. -json (no argument) Displays output in JSON format instead of the default table layout.
+Note • You can query the JSON output of flexnetlsadmin with an external tool like jq.
 For information about jq, see https://stedolan.github.io/jq/manual/v1.6/.